Broadcasted Nonparametric Tensor Regression: Experiments

 for $i_1= 1, \dots, 64$ and $i_2 = 1, \dots, 64$.
-The scaling matrices $\mathbf{B}_1$, $\mathbf{B}_2$, $\mathbf{B}_{3}$, $\mathbf{B}_{41}$ and $\mathbf{B}_{42}$ are binary and depicted in the first column of Figure \ref{Region_com_models}.
-These regression functions are used to illustrate four different situations: (1) a linear model with one important rank-two subregion; (2) a nonlinear model with one important rank-four subregion; (3) a nonlinear model with two separated important rank-two subregions that share the same nonlinearity; and (4) a low rank nonlinear model with two separated important rank-two subregions that show different nonlinearities.
+Here, $\mathbf{B}_1$, $\mathbf{B}_2$, $\mathbf{B}_{3}$, $\mathbf{B}_{41}$, and $\mathbf{B}_{42}$ are scaling (coefficient) matrices and their shapes are depicted in the first column of Figure~\ref{plot:Region_com_models}.
+Their ranks are 2, 4, 4, 2 and 2, respectively.
+The corresponding CP parameters are independently generated from $\mathrm{Unif}\{(-1, -0.5) \cup (0.5, 1)\}$.
+There are two additional rank-8 scaling matrices, $\mathbf W_1$ and $\mathbf W_2$, in Case~3 to violate the exact low-CP-rank structure; their nonzero entries follow $\mathcal{N}(0, 0.1^2)$.
+In Case~5, $\mathbf{B}_{5}$ is a binary matrix of a butterfly shape as depicted in the left-bottom corner of Figure~\ref{plot:Region_com_models}.
+In brief, these regression functions are used to illustrate five different situations: (1) a linear setting with one important rank-2 subregion; (2) a nonlinear setting with two separate important rank-2 subregions that share the same nonlinearity (but different scalings); (3) a high-rank nonlinear setting that can be well approximated by a low-rank (rank-4) structure; (4) a low-rank nonlinear setting with two separate important rank-2 subregions that exhibit different nonlinearities; and (5) a high-rank nonlinear setting that cannot be well approximated by a low-rank structure.